Ramu1cn/AnnaPoorna/README.md

 AnnaPoorna Food App is an NGO initiative app which focuses on distributing the excess food to the needed people.
 This is to check the branch.

+* user can login using email and password.
+* otherwise users can signup with necessary details.
+* In home page he has dashboard about his donations, rank and Quantity.
+*

 ## Donate Screen
 ![Donate screen](https://github.com/user-attachments/assets/d402dd0d-8950-4d18-8bbe-3e991a4e3a61)
 ##